 Essentially, acne breakouts happen when several pimples, blackheads, or other kinds of acne appear simultaneously, typically in the same area.
 However, not everyone with acne really gets acne breakouts.
 Some people consistently have pimples that steadily appear and fade away.
 Other people only get occasional breakouts, and yet others have a combination of the two.

-While diet and mechanical factors such as touching your face might have an impact on your acne, they are not solely responsible for breakouts.
+While diet and mechanical factors such as touching your face might have an impact on your acne, they are not sole acne breakout causes.
 Most are caused by a combination of factors, of which the most common is hormonal shifts.
 These could be related to menstruation 🩸, stress, or hormonal conditions like polycystic ovarian syndrome (PCOS).
-Fluctuating hormones cause the skin to produce excess oil, which leads to breakouts.
+Fluctuating hormones make the skin produce excess oil, which causes acne breakouts.

 Understanding the Intricacies of Your Skin